yxuansu/SimCTG/dialogue_generation/README.md

         ├── LCCC-base_dev.txt          # Validation set
         └── LCCC-base_test.txt         # Test set

-**Data Format**: In the files, each line represents a full document.
+**Data Format**: In the files, each line represents a complete dialogue session, where the utterances are seperated by '\t'.

 ****